Likert Scale Examples: Get Surveys Right (Avoid 90% Failure)

 Incorporating 7-point and 5-point likert scale examples into your market research can significantly enhance your understanding of customer attitudes and behaviors.
 By utilizing these scales effectively, you can gather actionable insights that drive informed decision-making and improve overall business performance.

 The Likert scale is valuable for researchers.
 It helps gauge opinions and attitudes.
 It offers a simple way to collect data.
 It is effective and goes beyond a yes/no response, providing a spectrum of feelings.
+However, it’s important to know the limits.
+Respondents have a limited understanding of the scale.
+Also, the data is ordinal.

 What is a Likert scale?